Deep Reinforcement Learning for Traveling Purchaser Problems: Experiments

 \subsubsection{Baseline Methods}

 We select several well-established TPP heuristics reported in \citep{r_1}, including GSH, CAH, and TRH.
 A widely used and effective practice is to incorporate constructive heuristics (e.g., GSH and CAH) with TRH to remove redundant markets as soon as a solution is produced.
-Additionally, the solution can potentially be further improved by using a TSP solver to re-sequence the order of visited markets.
-In our experiment, we employ GSH and CAH, both followed by TRH and the TSP re-sequence, as the baselines, denoted as ``GSH+TRH'' and ``CAH+TRH'', respectively.
+Additionally, the solution can potentially be further improved by using a TSP solver to re-sequence the visited markets.
+In our experiments, we implement GSH and CAH, both followed by TRH and the TSP re-sequence, as the baselines, denoted as ``GSH+TRH'' and ``CAH+TRH'', respectively.

-Note that we do not include exact methods in the evaluation on synthetic instances since it can take several days to weeks to solve an evaluation instance set using exact methods (even for U-TPP).
-For a comparison of the optimality gap, we report the best-known solutions in the literature \citep{r_35} on the TPPLIB benchmark instances to assess the optimality gaps of the baseline heuristics and our DRL-based approach.
+Note that we do not include exact methods in the evaluation on synthetic instances, as it can take several days to weeks to solve an evaluation instance set using exact methods (even for U-TPP).
+For a comparison of the optimality gap, we reference the best-known solutions in the literature \citep{r_35} on the TPPLIB benchmark instances to compare the optimality gaps of the baseline heuristics and our DRL-based approach.